intelliriffer/AMIT-EXPRESSO/README.md

 ---

 **NOTES**
-*   Gemini AI was used to generate the documentation
+*   Gemini AI was used to generate this documentation and Code Comments.
 *   If you want this arduino to show as Amits Expresso Midi controller or your desireable product name, copy the incluced hardware folder to your Documents/Arduino folder.
 If the Folder alredy exiss, copy the contents of included hardware folder to your Documents/Arduino/hardware folder.
 You can Ediit the boards.txt file to change the Name.